Commercial Lease Agreement Template, Free Download 2026

 Insurance and Indemnification

-The lease should require the tenant to maintain commercial general liability insurance (typically $1 to $2 million per occurrence), property insurance covering the tenant's personal property and improvements, workers' compensation insurance, and business interruption insurance.
+The lease should require the tenant to maintain commercial general liability insurance (typically $1 to $2 million per occurrence, consistent with SBA insurance recommendations), property insurance covering the tenant's personal property and improvements, workers' compensation insurance, and business interruption insurance.
 The landlord should be named as an additional insured on the tenant's liability policy.
 A mutual waiver of subrogation prevents each party's insurance carrier from pursuing claims against the other for covered losses.

 Assignment and Subletting